 “Many industries use ozone water treatment systems to purify and sanitize water.
 But do you ever wonder how these systems work?
 Our goal in this post is to explain how ozone is produced and how it is used to eliminate impurities and contaminants from water.
-Find out how ozone can be used to treat water in an innovative and efficient way.”
+Find out how ozone can be used to treat water innovatively and efficiently.”

 How ozone is generated

 An Ozone generator produces ozone (O3) by applying an electrical charge to the oxygen molecules (O2) passes through, which causes the two oxygen atoms to part ways and temporarily recombine with other oxygen molecules.